SABERGLOW/Programming_Foundations_with_JavaScript_HTML_CSS/README.md

  * For Week 3 assignments/practises only, copy/paste the code at <a href="https://codepen.io/">CODEPEN</a> as it's much easier to see the live output of your code there.

+### Update
+I finished the course on Aug 11 2020 with 100% grade and Honors.
+View my <a href="https://www.coursera.org/account/accomplishments/certificate/UULDLNA62M73">certificate</a>.

 ### Learning Outcomes
   * Write JavaScript programs using functions, for loops, and conditional statements.
   * Use HTML to construct a web page with paragraphs, divs, images, links, and lists.